haqq-network/haqq-wallet/docs/developer-mode.md

 In the settings screen, a `Developer Tools` section will appear with the following functionalities:

+### Bech32/Hex Converter

+Enter a valid hex address or Bech32 address to convert.

 ### Raw Sign Request

 Enter a valid JSON for JSON RPC requests in the provided field.
 Supported methods include: